stellar/stellar-core/src/ledger/readme.md

 a reference to the previous ledger.
-References here are cryptographic hashes of the content being referenced, which behaves just like pointers in typical data structures but with added security garantees.
+References here are cryptographic hashes of the content being referenced, which behaves just like pointers in typical data structures but with added security guarantees.

 See the protocol file for the object definitions. src/xdr/Stellar-ledger.x

-One can think of the historical chain as a linked list of LedgerHeader:
+One can think of the historical chain as a linked list of LedgerHeaders:

 [Genesis] <---- [LedgerHeader_1] <----- ... <---- [LedgerHeader_n]